nfcpy/nfcpy/docs/examples/handover-test.rst

 .. option:: --relax

-   The ``--relax`` option affects how missing optional, but highly recommended, handover date is handled when running test scenarios.
+   The ``--relax`` option affects how missing optional, but highly recommended, handover data is handled when running test scenarios.
 Without ``--relax`` any missing data is regarded as a test error that terminates test execution.
 With the ``--relax`` option set only a warning message is logged.